Scotland’s first year of Homecoming in 2009 was a great success, delivering a string of benefits to the country and boosting tourism in Scotland.

 Current and forthcoming Themed Years:

 Scotland has a wealth of riches in history, heritage and archaeology.
-From World Heritage Sites to ancient monuments, listed buildings to historic battlefields, cultural traditions to our myths, stories and legends, the 2017 Year of History, Heritage and Archaeology will shine a spotlight on some of Scotland’s greatest assets and icons, as well as our hidden gems.
+From World Heritage Sites to ancient monuments, listed buildings to historic battlefields, cultural traditions to our myths, stories and legends, the 2017 Year of History, Heritage and Archaeology is shining a spotlight on some of Scotland’s greatest assets and icons, as well as our hidden gems.

-This year will see an exciting programme of educational and cultural events centred on another of Scotland’s great assets, our young people.
+This year will see an exciting programme of educational and cultural events centred on another of Scotland’s great assets, our young people, driven by collaboration across a range of sectors and interests.
+A high impact, celebratory events programme, with young people at the heart of development and delivery, will create new and valuable experiences for young Scots and their families and visitors.